-We will present an illustrative application of the PQEM method, in order to help non-technical staff to understand the steps and the related costs to conduct the measurement.
+We will present an illustrative application of the PQEM method, in order to help non-technical practitioners to understand the steps and the related costs to conduct the measurement.

 5.1.
-Step 5: Main Goal and Context
+Main Goal and Context

-Our case study aims to address the implementation of the proposed evaluation method to a mobile and web application, which is the second iteration of a previous developed app, called HeartCare [5] whose main goal is to ensure that the recovery of cardiac patients can take place in an environment outside hospitals.
-HeartCare was analysed with the evaluation method, and obtained a quality level of 0.775.
-The architecture of this second iteration is based on the layered design principle, and takes into consideration the need to develop separate modules which can evolve independently.
+Our case study aims to address the implementation of the PQEM method to two iterations of a previously developed application called HeartCare [5], whose main goal is to ensure that the recovery of cardiac patients can take place in an environment outside hospitals.